 An impassioned ambassador for Cajun culture, Dewey Balfa (1927-92) was a driving force in the revival of traditional Cajun music.
 Together with his brothers Will and Rodney, and later his nephew Tony and daughter Christine, Dewey brought the Cajun sound to countless people around the world and inspired generations of Cajun people with a deep and abiding pride in their cultural heritage.
 As a frequent participant in the Folklife Festival, he also became a spokesman of sorts for it, articulating its role in aiding the cause of cultural democracy.

 Dewey spoke out at festivals and concerts, in schools and on the radio.
-He worked closely with the Council for the Development of French in Louisiana (CODOFIL) to increase studies of the French language in the state's schools; he helped to launch the Tribute to Cajun Music Festival in Louisiana; he participated numerous times in the Smithsonian's Festival and in scores of other festivals and public events across the nation and the world, bringing Cajun music and his love for Cajun traditions to millions of people.
-He recorded on a variety of labels, including three albums for Folkways, one of which is an instructional album on playing the Cajun fiddle.
-In 1982, Dewey was awarded a National Heritage Fellowship by the National Endowment for the Arts — the nation's highest award for excellence and achievement in the traditional arts.
+He worked closely with the Council for the Development of French in Louisiana to increase studies of the French language in the state’s schools; he helped to launch the Tribute to Cajun Music Festival in Louisiana; he participated numerous times in the Smithsonian Folklife Festival and in scores of other festivals and public events across the nation and the world, bringing Cajun music and his love for Cajun traditions to millions of people.
+He recorded on a variety of labels, including three albums for Folkways Records, one of which is an instructional album on playing the Cajun fiddle.
+In 1982, Dewey was awarded a National Heritage Fellowship by the National Endowment for the Arts, the nation’s highest award for excellence and achievement in the traditional arts.

 Through his music, Dewey worked tirelessly to preserve his own culture and also model respect for others.
 A kind, gentle, and loving person, a virtuoso fiddler and vocalist, a dedicated teacher and eloquent spokesman, he was a great champion of cultural equity.